-A great deal of recent research has been dedicated to understanding Boomers and Millennials.
-On the other hand, Generation X — which bridges the gap between Boomers and Millennials — receives far less attention.
+A great deal of recent research has been dedicated to understanding (and marketing to) Boomers and Millennials.
+On the other hand, Generation X — who bridge the gap between Boomers and Millennials — receive far less attention.
 The reason why isn’t clear, although it could be related to the size of Generation X in comparison to the other groups:

 |Generation||Population (in millions)|

 Generation X comprises 33% of the current workforce, and with members as young as 42, Gen X-ers will continue to have a significant presence in the US workforce for the next 3 decades.
 Gen X are also likely to take on a greater share of management and leadership roles in the near future, as their Boomer predecessors transition out of the workforce.